 Bon Anniversaire, Blue Babe

-It’s been 30 years since the UA Museum of the North unveiled a startling display in the Gallery of Alaska.
+JULY 2014 - It’s been 30 years since the UA Museum of the North unveiled a startling display in the Gallery of Alaska.
 Blue Babe, a 36,000 year-old mummified Alaska steppe bison, had been preserved in the Interior permafrost since the Ice Age.
-Gold minors discovered the specimen in 1979 and donated it to the museum.
+Gold miners discovered the specimen in 1979 and donated it to the museum.

 Collagen from the animal’s well-preserved skin was originally dated to 36,000 years ago in the 1980s.
 But that number will soon be a much more precise understanding of this celebrated specimen.

 The UAMN Earth Sciences and Archaeology Departments are collaborating with the Center for Applied Isotope Studies at the University of Georgia to radiocarbon date samples from Blue Babe.
 CAIS is analyzing hide, hair and bone collagen from those samples with the most recent state-of-the-art techniques using an accelerator mass spectrometer.
 AMS radiocarbon dating provides more precise and potentially older age estimates than earlier methods in use during the 1980s.

 The animal gets its name from the mineral vivianite that formed on the skin when the body reacted with the minerals in the silt during its long burial.
 The nickname is also a tongue-in-cheek reference to Paul Bunyan’s giant blue ox.

 The gold miners were using a hydraulic hose to melt the frozen muck when they uncovered the bison’s skull.
 They immediately contacted the university, where scientists were able to piece together the story of what happened to Blue Babe, thanks to the clues exposed along with the melting permafrost.